Asymptotic regularity of a generalised stochastic Halpern scheme: An outlook onto applications

-In the case of our stochastic Krasnoselskii-Mann iteration with Tikhonov regularization terms (obtained by setting $T:=\text{Id}$ and $\xi_n:=0$ as well as $\gamma_n:=1-\alpha_n$ and $u:=0$ in \eqref{sHM}), this in particular leads to the following novel $Q$-learning method \emph{with Tikhonov regularization terms}: Let $(S,A,r,p)$ be a given Markov decision process with a finite set of states $S$ and actions $A$, where if we choose action $a$ in state $s$, $r(s,a)$ represents an immediate reward and $p(s,a,t)$ the probability that we transition to state $t$.
-Under standard conditions on the Markov decision process and by instantiating the noise terms according to a regularized minibatch strategy as e.g.\ discussed in \cite{BC2024} for a Halpern-type version of $Q$-learning, we can then utilize variants of RVI-$Q$-learning \cite{ABB2001} in the style of the Krasnoselskii-Mann iteration with Tikhonov regularization terms to produce the new scheme
+To illustrate this latter application in a little more detail, suppose that $(\mathcal{S},\mathcal{A},r,p)$ forms a Markov decision process (MDP) over some finite set of states $\mathcal{S}$ and actions $\mathcal{A}$, where if we choose action $a$ in state $s$, $r(s,a)$ represents an immediate reward and $p(s,a,t)$ the probability that we transition to state $t$ (see e.g.\ \cite{Put2014} for a standard reference).
+Instantiating not \eqref{sH} but \eqref{sKMT} in the style of $Q$-learning results in the method

-to quickly approximate the optimal policy in the average reward setting, where $\zeta_{n,1}\ldots,\zeta_{n,s_n}$ are i.i.d.\ random variables sampled from $p(s,a,\cdot)$, and $f$ is a suitable function (see e.g.\ \cite{ABB2001}).

-A detailed exposition of these new methods, and of the use of the additional degree of freedom gained by the Tikhonov regularization terms, together with a careful and rather general examination of associated oracle complexities, will be given in a forthcoming paper.
-In that paper, we will also examine a novel use of the second mapping in the schema \eqref{sHM} in the style of double Q-learning \cite{Hass2010}, optimizing over two concurrent Markov decision processes in parallel environments.